What is the Accounting Cycle?

-Definition: The accounting cycle is a collection of processes and activities that are performed to effectively keep track of a company’s financial information, including but not limited to financial statements, reports, forecasts, executive opinions, etc. An accounting cycle collects all of the relevant financial information related to a company or financial period, including revenue, expense, income, and taxes.
+The accounting cycle is a series of processes and activities that are performed to effectively keep track of a company’s financial information, including but not limited to financial statements, reports, forecasts, executive opinions, etc. An accounting cycle collects all relevant financial information related to a company or financial period, including revenue, expense, income, and taxes.

 An accounting cycle helps both the company’s management and its investors by ensuring that all financial transactions are accounted for correctly.
 When a transaction occurs, whether it is a purchase or a sale, the cash remains in the seller’s accounts of the good or service until the money is spent on something else or the negative balance is satisfied.
 Therefore, every business that sells goods or services must have accurate records so that improper payments won’t slip through the cracks, or an item could be sold at a higher price than it should be because of a printing error.
 To avoid this from happening, companies must regularly commit to account reconciliations and cash management activities.